vanirap/Getting-and-Cleaning-Data-Project/codebook.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+The steps followed to implement this in the script are:
+* Load dplyr library
+* Download the dataset and extract it
+* Assisn each data to a variable
+* Merge the training and the test sets to create one data set
+* Extract only the measurements on the mean and standard deviation for each measurement
+* Uses descriptive activity names to name the activities in the data set
+* Appropriately label the data set with descriptive activity names
+* Create a second, independent tidy data set with the average of each variable for each activity and each subject
+* Export FinalData into FinalData.txt file